Home

 Research Project

-The long-standing goal of the Urban Wildlife Research Project is to influence the preservation of habitats and corridors in the greater Palo Alto Baylands so that gray foxes and other wildlife may thrive alongside humans.
+The Urban Wildlife Research Project is dedicated to preserving habitats and wildlife corridors in the greater Palo Alto Baylands, ensuring that gray foxes and other species can thrive alongside humans.

 Gray Fox Reports